argoproj/argo-workflows/docs/offloading-large-workflows.md

 #### Why aren't my workflows appearing in the database?

 Offloading is expensive and often unneccessary, so we only offload when we need to.
 You workflows aren't probably large enough.

+#### Error "Failed to submit workflow: etcdserver: request is too large."

+You must use the Argo CLI having exported `export ARGO_SERVER=...`.